ycj28c/lifeblog/README.md

 ## Purpose

-This blog is to record the life moment, even trivia make sense when you write it down.
+This blog is to record the life moment, even trivia is meaningful when you write it down.

 ## Reference
 [wklchris 博客：无涯](https://github.com/wklchris/wklchris.github.io)